smartlegionlab/smartcliapp/README.md

 ***

 ## Short Description:

 ___smartcliapp___ - Cross-platform library of tools for creating console applications, based on the click library.

+- One example is the console utility : [github-ssh-key](https://github.com/smartlegionlab/github-ssh-key)

 ***

 Author and developer: ___A.A Suvorov___